 Charterhouse school continues to divide the subjects into main and optional GCSE programs.
 The most important courses include history, the foundations of political science, economics, geographical knowledge, mathematics, Greek, religious studies, theater, chemistry, technology and design, physics, biology, cultural studies (classical), history, business, music, English literature, Latin.
 Auxiliary courses provide for the study of a foreign language and the ability to think critically.
 Fine arts are also included in the list of courses that are studied additionally.
 The Charterhouse school considers German, Spanish or French as the basic foreign language.

-Accommodation in Charterhouse The school is offered in 12 residences.
-In each child becomes part of a large family, the team.
+AThe school provides 12 residences.
+Each student becomes a part of a large family.
 On residences children participate in competitions, entertaining actions.
-Each pupil is provided with a private room.
+Each student has a private room.
 Girls, boys live separately.

 The food is organized according to the full board scheme.
-But each student can cook for himself.
+But each student can cook for themselves.
 The residences of the school are equipped with kitchen units.

 The school with centuries-old history is equipped with modern techniques for teaching and developing children.
 There are computers, interactive whiteboards, linguaphone, much more.
-Particular attention is paid to the organization of sports training for students.
-Sports complexes and school grounds are her pride.
+Particular attention is paid to sport developing of students.

 Schooling entails a number of additional costs.
-1200 pounds sterling in the trimester will be forced to pay foreign students for additional lessons English as Foreign Language.
+1200 pounds sterling in the trimester will be forced to pay foreign students for English courses.
 Registration at the school will cost 150 pounds, and for curatorial assistance and registration in the guardian agency also need to pay a small amount.
 The deposit for a place in school is estimated at a rate of payment for one trimester.

 Required documents, depending on the type of institution: